 The BMC FW provides a LAN failover capability such that the failure of the system HW associated with one LAN link will result in traffic being rerouted to an alternate link.
-This functionality is configurable via IPMI methods as well as via the BMC's Embedded UI, allowing for user to specify the physical LAN links constitute the redundant network paths or physical LAN links constitute different network paths.
-BMC will support only an all or nothing" approach - that is, all interfaces bonded together, or none are bonded together.
+This functionality is configurable from IPMI methods as well as from the BMC's Embedded UI, allowing for user to specify the physical LAN links constitute the redundant network paths or physical LAN links constitute different network paths.
+BMC will support only a all or nothing" approach - that is, all interfaces bonded together, or none are bonded together.

 The LAN Failover feature applies only to BMC LAN traffic.
-It bonds all available ethernet devices but only one is active at a time.
-When enabled, if the active connection's leash is lost, one of the secondary connections is automatically configured so that it has the same IP address.
+It bonds all available Ethernet devices but only one is active at a time.
+When enabled, If the active connection's leash is lost, one of the secondary connections is automatically configured so that it has the same IP address (the next active LAN link will be chosen randomly from the pool of backup LAN links with link status as "UP").
 Traffic immediately resumes on the new active connection.